140 West 57th Street: Interior

 The building was designed with 36 studios.
 Its location on the south side of 57th Street, a major road that was wider than parallel streets, ensured that the interiors would be brightly lit by sunlight from the north, for the benefit of the artists working there.
 The interiors contained double-height studios, characterized by House Beautiful magazine as "a splendid backdrop for tapestry or painting".
 The double-height studios were behind the wide bays facing 57th Street, and each contained a living room, kitchen, four bedrooms, and servants' rooms.
 Behind the narrow bays were studio rooms, some of which could be used as separate apartments.
 There were smaller apartments in the rear, which contained two bedrooms and a kitchenette.
 The building had separate elevators for passengers and freight, as well as resident amenities such as a vacuum cleaning facility, a laundry room, a mail chute, dumbwaiters, and telephone service in each residence.

 140 West 57th Street was altered in 1998 and reclassified as a mid-rise office building with commercial units.
 According to the Department of City Planning, the building has a gross floor area of 90000 ft2 and has a single unit.
-Renovation plans released in 2020 indicate that the building is to be converted into commercial units, with two per floor.
+By 2026, the interior had been converted into 47 apartments.
+The smallest units are studio apartments, while the largest units had three bedrooms; most of the units are one-bedroom apartments of 700 to 1100 ft2.
+The lobby has a sandstone and marble floor with a plaster barrel vault on the ceiling.
+The building also has amenity spaces such as a roof terrace, gym, and lounge.

 History

 Cooperative apartment housing in New York City became popular in the late 19th century because of overcrowded housing conditions in the city's dense urban areas.
 When 140 West 57th Street was constructed, there were some co-ops in the city that catered specifically to artists, including the Bryant Park Studios and the Carnegie Studios, but these were almost always fully occupied and did not provide adequate space for artists to both live and work.
-The 67th Street Studios, constructed between 1901 and 1903 at 23–29 West 67th Street near Central Park, were the first artists' cooperatives in the city that were also specifically designed to provide duplex working and living areas for artists.
+The 67th Street Studios, constructed between 1901 and 1903 at 23–29 West 67th Street in what later became the West 67th Street Artists' Colony near Central Park, were the first artists' cooperatives in the city that were also specifically designed to provide duplex working and living areas for artists.
 The success of the 67th Street Studios prompted the development of other artists' studios in that area.